Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +475

-- Houston's national championship odds (+475) place it best in the country, but according to computer rankings it is only third-best.
+- Houston is one spot higher based on its national championship odds (second-best in college basketball) than its computer ranking (third-best).

-- In terms of their national championship odds, the Cougars have experienced the 81st-biggest change this season, improving from +900 at the start to +475.
+- The Cougars' national championship odds have jumped from +900 at the start of the season to +475, the 81st-biggest change among all teams.

-- Houston has a 17.4% chance of winning the national championship, based on its moneyline odds.
+- Houston's chances of winning the national championship, based on its odds, are 17.4%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.